Chief-Aathil/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request.md

 ---
-title: Changing the stage of a pull request
+title: Changing the state of a pull request
 intro: You can mark a draft pull request as ready for review or convert a pull request to a draft.
 permissions: People with write permissions to a repository and pull request authors can change the stage of a pull request.
 product: '{% data reusables.gated-features.draft-prs %}'